 Setting sales goals is not an easy task for sales managers as many factors come into play.
 Moreover, they have to be attainable and realistic.

-Let’s look at what sales goals are, why you need them, steps to setting goals, types of goals, and examples.
+In an attempt to help you out, we have 7 easy steps to set goals for your sales team.
+Let’s look at what they are, why you need them, steps to setting goals, types of goals, and examples.

 Table Of Contents

 Sales goals are the sales objectives meant for the sales team of a company.
 To set effective sales goals, you have to keep the skills of each team member in mind.
 Try to pay attention to the following while you set sales goals for your sales team,

 1. Increasing sales to fetch more profits for the business